 In June, 2015, I represented Mr. Keegan before the United States Senate Committee on Homeland Security and Governmental Affairs on a whistle blowing hearing.
 This committee includes ranking Repulican Member, Ron Johnson (D-WI), John McCain (R-AZ), Rand Paul (R-KY), Kelly Ayotte, (R-NH), ranking Democrat Member Thomas Carper, (D-DE) and Claire McCaskill, (D-MO).
 Mr. Keegan's testimony pertained to the Social Security Administration misleading Congress as to the need for $500,000,000 to replace the National Computer Center, when no such outlay was needed and the actual building was never replaced.
 The case made national news.

+Ms. Johnson's case against ICE was not the first nationally reported litigation agaisnt ICE of which my firm has been has a part.
 In 2012, my firm litigated on behalf of two whistle blowers against the Department of Homeland Security.
 In Hayes v.
 Napolitano, James T. Hayes, Jr., complained about sexual harassment committed by Suzanne Barr, Chief of Staff for the Immigration and Customs Enforcement Agency.
 Mr. Hayes was then targeted with retaliation, including investigations conducted against him by the Agency, which demonstrated no wrong doing.
 After a storm of national media attention and aggressive litigation, Ms. Barr was forced to resign and Mr. Hayes maintained his position as the Special Agent in Charge of the New York office and a $175,000.

 In May, 2014, another high profile case I litigated was reported by the Maryland Daily Record, Atkinson v.
 The Baltimore City Police Department, 12-cv-3405 (WDQ), a disability discrimination case involving an injured Baltimore City Police officer, who after recovery, was still perceived as disabled and denied reinstatement.
 The case settled for $100,000.

-In March, 2015, my law office won an appeal in The Court of Special Appeals of Maryland, making that the sixth different Appeals Court in which Morris E. Fischer, Esq. has prevailed.
+In March, 2015, my law office won an appeal in The Court of Special Appeals of Maryland, making that the sixth different Appeals Courtin which Morris E. Fischer, Esq. has prevailed.
 The case, Staffing Alternatives, Inc. v.
 Marilyn Saunders, No. 0109, dealt with a Maryland citizen first denied unemployment benefits for gross misconduct.
 The Circuit Court reversed and the Special Court of Appeals of Maryland affirmed the reversal, holding that an employee who surfed the internet at work a handful of times did not commit gross misconduct to deny benefits.

 Actively involved in the legal community, in March, 2012, I testified before the Maryland House of Delegates, House Ways and Means Committee on the Maryland Civil Rights Tax Relief Act (CRTRA), with the aim to prevent the taxation of non-economic damages in the employment law settlements and awards.